How to protect yourself from spam and scams (2026): safety tips & expert advice

 - Be cautious about sharing personal information.
 Never give out sensitive details like passwords, credit card numbers, or bank information to unknown people or unverified websites.

 - Verify suspicious communications.
 Have you received an email or call claiming to be from your bank or a government agency?
 Always reach out to them through their official contacts to confirm.
+If you receive an unusual request from a friend or relative through text or email, always call them to verify the authenticity of their message.

 - Keep software and accounts updated.
 Regularly update your phone, computer, and security settings on social media and email.
 This helps protect you from scammers who try to find weaknesses.